Marcel D'Agneau

 The Grange; Pinner Station; A Train

-Story: Brewery heir, Matthew Whitrow, is two
+Story: Brewery heir, Matthew Whitrow, is

-business with his uncle, and guardian, Godfrey, and
+family business with his uncle, and guardian,

-Although the circumstances clearly implicate his
+on his life.
+Although the circumstances clearly

-in gunplay with a spurious burglar, to bring the
+plot, and indulges in gunplay with a spurious

-culprit to justice.
+burglar, to bring the culprit to justice.

 |